isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 Persons placed on SHN (PSHNs) will receive a call and/or SMS notification on their registered mobile number regarding the details of their allotted swab test appointment.
 PSHNs will be notified of the test result generally within 1 to 4 days after the day of the swab.
 PSHNs should continue to adhere to the terms of the SHN.

-Travellers under Air Travel Pass, Reciprocal Green Lane or Periodic Commuting Arrangement (Returning Singaporeans) will have swabi0arrive quitemnr=rts.
+Travellers under [Air Travel Pass](/atp/requirements-and-process), [Reciprocal Green Lane](/rgl/requirements-and-process) or [Periodic Commuting Arrangement (Returning Singaporeans)](/pca/sc-pr-leave) will be swabbed on arrival and must remain in isolation until their test result is out.

 ### Enforcement measures